sentioxyz/docs/access-sentio-via-apis/data-api.md

 ## Cache Control

 Each API could directly control cache strategy by adding an `cachePolicy` field as follow.
-The default cache behavior is have a long cache TTL and short short refresh TTL, so the query is cached most of the time but if it's stale trigger background refreshing.&#x20;
+The default cache behavior is have a long cache TTL and short refresh TTL, so the query is cached most of the time but if it's stale trigger background refreshing.&#x20;

 ```
 {